green-coding-solutions/green-metrics-tool/README.md

 `sudo nano /etc/nginx/sites-available/default`

-here you must modify the root directive to: `root /var/www/website;`
+here you must modify the root directive to: `root /var/www/green-metrics-tool/website;`

 Then reload all:
 `sudo systemctl restart nginx`

-## Configuring the command line application
-Create the file `/var/www/config.yml` with the correct Database and SMTP credentials.
-A sample setup for the file can be found in `/var/www/config.yml.example`

-***Now create a snapshot of the machine to reaload this state later on***
+***Now create a snapshot of the machine to reload this state later on***

 ## Testing the command line application